stillawake17/TeamProfiles/README.md

       * Email
       * School
     * When a user decides to finish building their team then they exit the application, and the HTML is generated.
-  * Call the `render` function (provided for you) and pass in an array containing all employee objects;
+  * The`render` function (provided for you) and pass in an array containing all employee objects;
     * The `render` function will generate and return a block of HTML including templated divs for each employee!
-  * Create an HTML file using the HTML returned from the `render` function.
+  * An HTML file is created using the HTML returned from the `render` function.
-    * Write it to a file named `team.html` in the `output` folder.
+    * It is written to a file named `team.html` in the `output` folder.
-    * You can use the provided variable `outputPath` to target this location.

 ---